akabhowmick/jet-quiz-app/README.md

 5. Submit a pull request.

 ## Future Updates:
-1. Responsive on Mobile Devices.
+1. Responsive on Tablet and Mobile Devices.
 2. Special Features for certain accomplishments.
 3. Filter functions by tags
 4. Search function by name of quiz